Trump defends keeping ‘leaker’ Schiff, Pelosi out of the loop on al-Baghdadi raid

 President Trump on Monday defended his decision not to give Democratic congressional leaders advance notice of the raid that resulted in the death of ISIS leader Abu Bakr al-Baghdadi, saying once again that he was concerned the details would leak out.

-When Trump first announced al-Baghdadi's death Sunday morning, he said he decided not to tell officials including House Speaker Nancy Pelosi because he was afraid leaks could compromise the mission.
+When Trump first announced al-Baghdadi's death Sunday morning, he said he decided not to tell officials, including House Speaker Nancy Pelosi, because he was afraid leaks could compromise the mission.
 Speaking to reporters Monday morning, he singled out House Intelligence Committee Chairman Adam Schiff, D-Calif., as the focus of those concerns.

 TRUMP SAYS HE KEPT DETAILS OF ISIS OPERATION FROM PELOSI TO AVOID LEAKS